← All claims

 2025 · Cardiovasc Drugs Ther

-meta-analysis supports moderate Meta-analysis of statin adverse reactions across diseases quantified new-onset diabetes among the significant class effects.
+meta-analysis tested-null moderate Meta-analysis of statin adverse reactions across diseases quantified new-onset diabetes among the significant class effects.

 Thakker